adamcooke/authie/README.md

   else
     # Redirect the user a page which allows them to re-enter their password.
     # The method here should verify the password is correct and call the
-    # see_password! method as above.
+    # see_password method as above.
 Once verified, you can return them back to
     # this page.
     redirect_to reauth_path(:return_to => request.fullpath)
   end